 I've come to the conclusion that practical ROP is just harder on ARM64 than on x86-64.
 Now I'm no ROP historian, but maybe the technique was first discovered on an architecture with stack-based returns.
 I don't know, a part of me just feels like it was made for the x86 architecture family.

-So, if you're ever knee-deep in crafting an x86-64 ROP chain
+So, if you're ever knee-deep in crafting an x86-64 ROP chain and

-chain without angrop.
+without angrop.